DouMaokang/OCAML/README.md

 # OCAML
-This repo contains code for OCaml exercises and projects
+This repo contains code for *Functional Programming* exercises and projects in *OCaml*.